 The problem I had with his question was that it obligated us to only teach subjects if students could fully dig in.
 But then we would never start.
 Yes, in elementary school they may only get the highlights.
 In high school, they may find a greater depth of understanding, but secondary education may be the place to delve into further in-depth research.
 We have to start somewhere though, right?
 There has to be a base of knowledge and some of history’s most atrocious events should get attention early on.

 Maybe Ken Burns’ portrayal of Sullivan Ballou or the Spielberg’s girl in the red coat don’t show us the whole story, but they give us insight into real moments and real people in ways that text is not always successful in conveying (at least to 12 year-olds).
 So games can play a pivotal role in making history both accessible and interactive for students.
-Research studies clearly illustrate the powerful ways games can impact learning.
+Should we stop there?
+Of course not.
+Should we necessarily start there?
+Clearly just jumping in as a slave or Native American in a Mission U.S. game without context can lead to hurt for BIPOC players and not the empathy you would want from those whose lineage reflects the colonists.
+But research studies clearly illustrate the powerful ways games can impact learning.
 So why shouldn’t we use them to improve the historical and civic knowledge of our students, especially if participation knowledgeable participation in our civic institutions is our goal?
 I recommend reading Gaming the Past by Jeremiah B. McCall for greater insight.

 There is nothing new in the world except the history you do not know.